- Hakone’s Venetian Glass Museum – The Biggest Surprise in Town - 19 March 2026

 6. Are You Connecting to a Domestic Flight?

-Try not to swap between the two airports – it can take up to 2 hours to get from Narita to Haneda, not including the extra time for immigration and rechecking in and it’s probably an added stress you don’t need.
+Try not to swap between the two airports – it can take up to 2 hours to get from Narita to Haneda, not including the extra time for immigration and rechecking in, and it’s probably an added stress you don’t need.

 7. Is Narita or Haneda Busier?

-Haneda has also been voted Best Airport in Asia for the second year running in the respected Skytrax Survey – Narita was third (and Changi in Singapore, usually the airport againt which all others are judged was second).
+Haneda has also been voted Best Airport in Asia for the second year running in the respected Skytrax Survey – Narita was third (and Changi in Singapore, usually the airport against which all others are judged was second).

 This probably won’t be the deciding factor for your airport, but it’s just some nice icing on the cake.
 Both Haneda and Narita are 5 Star airports though so whichever you choose you’re going to get good service.